hmlendea/minesweeper/README.md

 The objective is to carefully clear all the mines on a square board, without detonating them.

+# Details

-Language: C#
+Programming language: C#

-Technologies: .NET, GTK2
+Technologies used: .NET, Mono, GTK2

+Development environment: MonoDevelop

+Operating Systems: Linux